stefanthoss/esphome-aranet4/README.md

 ## Usage

-First, you have to figure out the MAC address of the Aranet4 device.
-You can do this by pairing your phone with the Aranet4 and checking the MAC address in your phone's settings, or use a BLE scanner app.
+First, you have to figure out the MAC address of your Aranet4 device.
+You can do this by pairing your phone with the Aranet4 and checking the MAC address in your phone's Bluetooth settings, or use a BLE scanner app.

 Then, add the follow configuration to your ESPHome: